joshf/Indication/README.markdown

 * Display download counts to users
 * Themed by Twitter Bootstrap
 * Sort and search download through the use of DataTables
-* Works well and mobile due to a responsive layout
+* Works well on mobile due to a responsive layout

 Screenshots:
 ------------